Eshwarb-123/Shell_Scripting/README.md

-This repository contains basic shell scripts which i created by my own for practice purpose.
+This repository contains basic/moderate shell scripts which i created by my own for practice purpose.